 - Some cats just like to watch your fish friends from a distance.
-There is no harm in just watching, as long it is from a safe distance because even though your cat is not attacking.
+There is no harm in just watching, as long it is from a safe distance because even though the cat is not attacking.
 Your fish friends will get stressed from those big eyes peeking into their homes.

 These are just a few guidelines and in no way do I guarantee these tips will work.
 Cats have different personalities and some will just never leave your fish alone.

 Thank you everybody for reading my article about, how can I protect my aquarium from my cat.

 With a little creativity, trial and error along the way you will have a great time with your cat and fish friends.